EdCharbeneau/edcharbeneau.github.io/_posts/2019-01-29-blazor-ndc-london.md

 There were a few discussions around what could be in the future for Blazor and Razor Components.
 I took some mental notes, but please keep in mind these were discussions that were not billed as "coming soon" but rather "wouldn't it be cool if...".

-Also pure `.wasm` compilation is still within the real of possible.
+Pure `.wasm` compilation is still within the real of possible.
 A very early proof of concept style example was used to show the capability, which you can find on Steve's personal GitHub page https://github.com/SteveSandersonMS/il2wasm.

+Also, Razor Components will work across MVC and Razor pages projects.
+This actually made it into the latest preview, but components can only render and are not interactive.

 ### Blazor Roadmap